-- start (MixedStrategyProfileDouble or MixedBehaviorProfileDouble) The starting point for function minimization. - maxregret (float, default 0.001) The acceptance criterion for approximate Nash equilibrium; the maximum regret of any player must be no more than maxregret times the difference of the maximum and minimum payoffs of the game - maxiter (int, default 1000) Maximum number of iterations in function minimization.
+- start (MixedStrategyProfileDouble or MixedBehaviorProfileDouble) The starting profile for function minimization.
+Up to one equilibrium will be found from any starting profile, and the equilibrium found may (and generally will) depend on the initial profile chosen. - maxregret (float, default 1e-4) The acceptance criterion for approximate Nash equilibrium; the maximum regret of any player must be no more than maxregret times the difference of the maximum and minimum payoffs of the game - maxiter (int, default 1000) Maximum number of iterations in function minimization.